ARMmbed/mbed-os-example-pelion/README.md

 - Support for FW Update
 - 200 lines of codes + credential sources

-Note this is considered alpha with early access to partners.
+Note this application is considered **alpha** and given early access to Mbed Partners.

 ## Supported platforms